Our Founding

 Para Jackson Agobga, Volunteer Coordinator

 Para worked as a volunteer at the inception of the Heritage Council in 1993 and joined the board in 1998.
-After leaving in 2000 to start a family she returned in 2003, bringing with her a great deal of community and arts experience.
+After leaving in 2000 to start a family, she returned in 2003, bringing with her a wealth of community and arts experience.

 Para is a graduate of Prairie View A&M University with a Bachelor of Arts in Theatre, and Texas Southern University with a Master of Public Administration.
-She serves on the board of Austin Chamber Music Center, is a member of Jack and Jill of America Inc., Austin Chapter, and the Douglass Club of Austin.
-She is vice president of the Central Texas Chapter of the National Forum for Black Public Administrators and is president of the LBJ Early College High School PTSA.
+She serves on the board of Austin Chamber Music Center, is a member Alpha Kappa Alpha Sorority, Incorporated (Beta Psi Omega), and she serves as president of the Central Texas Chapter of the National Forum for Black Public Administrators.
+Para works at the City of Austin Public Health as a Public Health Program Supervisor.

 Her family serves and worships at St. James Missionary Baptist Church.
-Para and husband Christopher are proud parents to Carrie, Cecilia and Chris, II.
+Para and her husband Chris are proud parents to three young adults, Carrie, Cecilia & Christopher.

 Brenda Harris Burt, UT March Coordinator